The use of cannabinoids (related terms: cannabis, marijuana,

 use of cannabis concurrent with refractive surgery is not problematic,

-however no direct evaluation to any refractive surgery technique
+however no direct evaluation to any refractive surgery technique has been performed.

 In the absence of a study indicating the use of marijuana is